survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 ...
 ```

 It is possible WDS [will support the functionality](https://github.com/webpack/webpack/issues/3153) itself in the future.
-If you want to make it reload itself on change, you will have to implement a little work-around like this for now.
+If you want to make it reload itself on change, you should implement a little work-around like this for now.

 ## Conclusion

-In this chapter you learned to set up webpack to refresh your browser automatically.
+In this chapter, you learned to set up webpack to refresh your browser automatically.
 We can go a notch further and enable a feature known as Hot Module Replacement.
 We'll do that in the next chapter.